Will2Jacks/Chess-SDL/README.md

 **Some Goals for this fork**

-* Fixing some minor aspects of the interface like the buggy mouse hover in the color selection;
+* Fixing some minor interface aspects like the buggy mouse hover in the color selection and make it possible to pause at this time;
 * Improving the implementation itself.
 The GUI code is a mess right now, but it's working!
 * make it to the check rule matching the actual chess rules
 * Giving an actual minmax style tree inteligence;